trystan-geoffre/Trading-AI-TensorFlow/README.md

 <br>

-This is the end of this depository on Trading AI using TensorFlow.
-If you want to see more complexe projects on Trading I would invite invite you to see <a href="https://github.com/trystan-geoffre/Full-Stack-Trading-App">Full Stack Trading App</a>
+This marks the conclusion of the repository on Trading AI utilizing TensorFlow.
+For those interested in exploring more complex project within the realm of Trading, I would invite you to visit the <a href="https://github.com/trystan-geoffre/Full-Stack-Trading-App">Full Stack Trading App repository</a> for a broader perspective and comprehensive insights.